nathpaiva/pompom-time/README.md

 - HASURA_GRAPHQL_MIGRATIONS_DIRECTORY
 - HASURA_GRAPHQL_SEEDS_DIRECTORY

 This project uses a submodule to set up the Hasura.
-In order to have the migrations, seeds and metadata you should request the GitHub key to the codeowner of this project so you will able to fetch the private submodule.
+In order to have the migrations, seeds and metadata you must request the GitHub key to the codeowner of this project so you will able to fetch the private submodule.

 ## Before starting the project you must install the dependencies: